-Thus, having a fast website is important to keep yourself ahead of the competition, as a slow website can kill your revenue and decrease the satisfaction level of your customers.
+Thus, having a fast website is important to keep yourself ahead of the competition, as a slow site can kill your revenue and decrease the satisfaction level of your customers.

 How To Make WordPress Powered Website Faster?

 Website speed has been a great concern for me since the start of this blog.
-I can’t remember exactly when but at some point Google said that website speed is now a ranking factor and ever since now, I would get some sort of ranking decrease I would often believe it was my website’s slow loading speed that was the reason.
-But i improved a lot over time.
+I can’t remember exactly when but at some point Google said that website speed is now a ranking factor and ever since now, I would get some ranking decrease I would often believe it was my site’s slow loading speed that was the reason.
+But I improved a lot over time.
 WordPress blogs usually start at a disadvantage on this compared to normal HTML blogs or websites that simply have fewer lines for a web browser to load.